 Example:

-Let’s suppose there is a fast-growing company X showing the following figures:
+Suppose there is a fast-growing company, X, with the following figures:

 Based on the above formula, we can calculate the compound earnings for the next 10 years: